It is all too common for employers to treat their employees in an unfair manner

 Employment law claims cover a variety of situations, such as unlawful discrimination, harassment, wrongful termination, and wage & hour claims.
-Consumer Attorneys have a stellar track record of achieving great results representing employees in court and getting them the compensation they deserve.
+Consumer Attorneys has a stellar track record of achieving positive results representing employees in court and getting them the compensation they deserve.
 If you were mistreated on the job by your employer, contact us today for a free case review and we will guide you through the process and help you get compensation for your employer’s misdeeds.

 Wage and Hour

 The Fair Labor Standards Act (FLSA) differentiates between exempt employees (usually contracted ones), and non-exempt employees.
 Most employees are considered non-exempt employees, which means that they fall under the protections of the law.
 Non-exempt employees are entitled to a minimum wage and overtime pay.
 You may be entitled to compensation even if you were a manager and were paid a salary.
 Unpaid overtime, unlawful tip deductions, no meal breaks, and off-the-clock work can all be the basis of a wage and hour claim.
 Additionally, the laws like the Working Families Flexibility Act of 2017, which allows employers to offer comp-time in lieu of overtime pay, can apply to certain employees.